 Variations and tips for kidney bean tacos

 - Whole spices: If you don't have cumin or fennel seeds, you could use one teaspoon of ground cumin to replace the two teaspoons of whole spices.
+You could also try a spice blend such as homemade Cajun seasoning.

 - Tortillas: Your total number of tacos will vary depending on the size of the tortillas and how much of the filling you put in each.
 For me, this recipe was enough for approx. 10 small flour tortillas (to feed at least three people depending on any sides).